If you want to to create content that aligns with your marketing and business goals and delivers results, you know it takes time.

 Here’s how you can get started with batching.

-Look at your weekly schedule and identify how much time you’re spending a week creating any kind of content, including content for social media.
+Look at your weekly schedule and identify how much time per week you’re spending creating any kind of content, including content for social media.

 Analyze how long it takes you to complete each task of that nature, and be realistic.
-Even if you schedule in an hour for something, but it actually takes you two, be honest with yourself and write the actual time you need.
+If you schedule an hour for something, but it actually takes you two, be honest with yourself and write the actual time you need.

 Look at how much time you spend per month for each of these content types.
-For example, you may see you spend 3 hours each week on blog posts which is around 12 hours a month, and you spend an hour each week on social media scheduling, which is about 4 hours a month.
+For example, you may see you spend three hours each week on blog posts which is around 12 hours a month, and you spend an hour each week on social media scheduling, which is about four hours a month.

-Now, what if you took this and did it all in two days instead of a little-at-a-time over a whole month?
+Now, what if you batched this into 3-4 days in a row (or a week), instead of a little-at-a-time over a whole month?

 For example, if two out of three hours you spend on blog posts goes on just writing, you can batch at least three posts in a day and write the first draft.
 And then the day after, you can edit them, and have another 3-4 hours left in your day to schedule social media for the month.
-And that’s it—you’re free from those tasks for another three weeks at the minimum.
+And that’s it—you’re free from those tasks for another three weeks.

 Look for those threads and look for ways to batch similar tasks together.
 I do this with my own content, my social media, client content, podcast interviews and post-production, and really anything I can.
 The payoff in my productivity is worth it!

-This is a really simple one, but it made a whole lot of difference for me once I started implementing it.
+This is a really simple one, but it made so much difference for me once I started implementing it.

 Once you define the batches you can work through, they need to get a spot on your calendar.
-If they don’t, other tasks will come that will fill up that calendar space, and you won’t make any use out of the batching process you defined.
+If they don’t, other tasks will come that will fill up that calendar space.
+People will book you for meetings.
+You’ll get busy.
+When that happens, you won’t get any benefits of the batching process you defined.

-My one and only tip here is to give your content its much needed space on your calendar and block out designated time to make it happen.
+My only tip here is to give your content its much needed space on your calendar and block out designated time to make it happen.

 Do you have way too many drafts and versions of your content and assets that go with it?
 If you have drafts whose names end in _final, then _finalfinal, then _finalforreal, and you can never find what you need and when you need it, it means it’s time you set some rules to your content library.